-The Baltimore County Department of Aging State Health Insurance Assistance Program (SHIP) will be offering one-on-one Part D research assistance during Fall 2015 for the Medicare Part D Open Enrollment from October 15 through December 7.
-Any changes in Part D coverage will become effective January 1, 2016.
+The Baltimore County Department of Aging (BCDA) State Health Insurance Assistance Program (SHIP) will be offering one-on-one Part D research assistance during Fall 2016 for the Medicare Part D Open Enrollment from October 15 through December 7.
+Any changes in Part D coverage will become effective January 1, 2017.
 The schedule for Part D open enrollment events at Baltimore County senior centers will be posted by September 2016.

 About Part D

 - The Medicare Prescription Drug Program has a monthly premium that varies with each plan, associated with its coverage.

-4. Each drug plan has a different list of drugs it will cover called a “formulary list.”
+- Each drug plan has a different list of drugs it will cover called a “formulary list.”
 You will need to check which drug plan covers all or most of your medications at the best cost.
 Exceptions may be granted by your drug plan.

-5. There is extra help, federal and state, for those who are low-income eligible.
+- There is extra help, federal and state, for those who are low-income eligible.
 It is important to apply in a timely manner.

 The 2017 Schedule will be posted prior to September 2016